DanielMartensson/MataveControl/README.md

 If you want to understand practical and proper MPC without theory, you should:
 * Acquire all the math from the thesis Model Predictive Control for an artifical pancreas - Matias Sørensen og Simon Kristiansen.pdf (Download it here at MataveControl)
-* Chapter 1 and 2 from Model Predictive Control System Design and Implementation Using MATLAB® by Liuping Wang (Important that must be chapter 1 and 2, ignore the rest of the chapters)
+* Stody the chapters 1 and 2 from Model Predictive Control System Design and Implementation Using MATLAB® by Liuping Wang (Important that must be chapter 1 and 2, ignore the rest of the chapters)
 * Throw away your lecture notes/literature from your MPC class, they just wasting your time

 https://github.com/DanielMartensson/MataveControl/blob/03df47fbb3688b9a541b172b13386fc612dd7bc7/examples/mpcExample.m#L1-L26